escheffel/femhub-online-lab/README.rst

         ./femhub -s spkg-install

-    This will install Online Lab SDK in your local FEMhub.
+    This will install the Online Lab SDK in your local FEMhub.
 (4) Change dir to your local FEMhub directory and do::

         ./femhub